Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Discrete Multiplication Degraded Broadcast Channels

-Since the NE scheme is optimal for discrete multiplicative DBCs, its achievable rate region is the capacity region for discrete multiplicative DBCs.
-Hence, the capacity region for the discrete multiplicative DBC in Fig.~\ref{fig:multiplicationchannel} is
+Since the NE scheme is optimal for discrete multiplication DBCs, its achievable rate region is the capacity region for discrete multiplication DBCs.
+Hence, the capacity region for the discrete multiplication DBC in Figure~\ref{fig:multiplicationchannel} is